Virginia Tech® home

 This award recognizes a team whose proposed solutions related to digital transformations of processes.
 The winner has not only selected an innovative solution but also produced a significant impact for their clients.

-Advisor: Dr. Christopher Kwaramba
+Advisor: Dr. Subhash Sarin

 Project Abstract